o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 # Data Model   {#datamodel}

 This data model implements the Information Model defined in {{infomodel}} for the interface, device, and control-plane components.
-This is classified as a Network Element model as defined by {{?RFC1157}}.
+It is a device-local (network element) operational state model: counters are scoped to a single device (interfaces and control plane).

 ## Structure {#datamodel-structure}